AlenaUshakova/UserCardFollowers/README.md

 ![UserCardFollowers](./src/images/Follow.png)

-UserCardFollowers is a simple web application that allows a user to get a list of their Github followers in the form of cards with information about them.
+UserCardFollowers is a simple web application that allows a user to get a list of their followers in the form of cards with information about them.

 ## How to use